Pirates at Royals Prediction: Odds, expert picks, starting pitchers, betting trends and stats for July 9

 Once the model is finished running, we put its projection next to the latest betting lines for the game to arrive at a relative confidence level for each wager.

-Here are the best bets our model is projecting for Friday's game between the Rangers and the Pirates:
+Here are the best bets our model is projecting for Wednesday's game between the Cubs and the Twins:

 Want even more MLB best bets and predictions from our expert staff & tools?
 Check out the Expert MLB Predictions page from NBC